sbussmann/uvmcmcfit/README.md

 --------
  OUTPUTS

- "posteriorpdf.hdf5": model parameters for every MCMC iteration, in hdf5 format.
-Google search for hdf5 view if you want a tool to inspect the hdf5 files directly.
+"posteriorpdf.fits": model parameters for every MCMC iteration, in fits format.
+Use astropy (either the fits or table module) to inspect the results directly.